 All right, yeah, so maybe I love him.
 God dammit, how the hell did this happen.

-“Were you trying to use up all their hot water?”
+“Were you trying to use up all of their hot water?”

 He smiles; it’s the same look as always, but there’s added to it something more personal than I’ve ever been privileged to see before: it’s a much more private, inclusive smirk that, as soon as my utterly stunned brain manages to get control of my motionless body again, draws me inexorably to where he’s lying casually on the bed.

-“You’re still here,” I state inanely as I slide across the cheap sheets to his side.
+“You’re still here,” I state inanely as I slide across the cheap sheet to his side.